A strategic approach to brand architecture and portfolio management

 -

-Customer insight discovery – How do your customers group and evaluate offerings?
+Customer insight: How do buyers group and compare offerings?

 -